bennycheung/bennycheung.github.io/_posts/2022-04-10-firesql-in-python.md

 ```

 ## FireSQL to Firebase Query
-We provided a simple firebase SQL interface class that can be easily applied to a SQL statement to fetch from Firebase collections
+We provided a simple firebase SQL interface class that can be accept a FireSQL statement to query Firestore collections.

 ### How to install
 To install PyFireSQL from PyPi,